 Limited payment methods

-Limited payment options can also impact the likelihood of a successful purchase and lead to cart abandonment.
+Limited payment options can also impact the likelihood of a successful purchase and lead to shopping cart abandonment.
 Customers expect a wide range of payment options, and if they don’t find a suitable option, they may abandon their carts and look for alternative retailers that offer more options.
 This can be especially problematic for customers who are used to having multiple payment choices, such as credit card, PayPal, or Apple Pay.

 Security is a crucial factor in online shopping and can significantly impact the likelihood of a successful purchase.
 Customers may hesitate to make a purchase if they are not confident in the security of their personal and financial information.
 With the ever-growing threat of cybercrime, customers are becoming increasingly cautious about sharing sensitive information online.
 A website that appears untrustworthy or lacks proper security measures can quickly lead to cart abandonment as customers look for alternative retailers that prioritize security.
 E-commerce businesses can enhance the customer’s online shopping experience and reduce the risk of cart abandonment.